strapi/strapi/docs/3.x.x/en/configurations/configurations.md

        - `password` (string): Password used to establish the connection.
        - `options` (object): List of additional options used by the connector.
        - `timezone` (string): Set the default behavior for local time (used only for a SQL database).
 Default value: `utc`.
+    - `options` Options used for database connection.
+      - `ssl` (boolean): For ssl database connection.
+      - `autoMigration` (boolean): To disable auto tables/columns creation for SQL database.

 #### Example